measurement-factory/squid-notes/architecture.md

 https://github.com/squid-cache/squid/pull/287#issuecomment-424370852

-thumbX: Selecting the right cache_dir type:
+thumbX{admin-cfg-cache-dir-type}: Selecting the right cache_dir type:

 1. Keep it as simple as possible (but no simpler): If you are OK without SMP and with ufs cache_dirs, then use no SMP and ufs.
-2. If you have to use SMP (i.e. multiple workers), then use rock cache_dir.
+2. If you have to use multiple workers, then use rock cache_dir.
 3. Otherwise, use whatever cache_dir type works best for you (ufs, rock, aufs, or diskd), but keep in mind that ufs is simpler than others, and that nobody actively works on aufs and diskd variants right now.

 Original Context:
 http://bugs.squid-cache.org/show_bug.cgi?id=4886#c6

-thumbX: Do not say `Foo::` inside `Foo`.
+thumbX{style-foo-foo}: Do not say `Foo::` inside `Foo`.

 This is one of the applications of the even more general [DRY] or "avoid code duplication" principle.